Christian Scotland-Williamson: American football career

 Scotland-Williamson's move to American football was facilitated through the National Football League's International Player Pathway program.
 He signed a practice squad contract with the Pittsburgh Steelers on 1 May 2018.
 He was waived on 1 September 2018 and was signed to the practice squad the next day.
 He signed a reserve/future contract with the Steelers on 1 January 2019.

 On 31 August 2019, Scotland-Williamson was waived by the Steelers and was signed to the practice squad the next day.

 On 30 December 2019, Scotland Williamson was signed by the Steelers to a reserve/future contract.
 On 20 July 2020, he was waived by the Steelers with a Non-Football Injury designation.

 Personal life

 Scotland-Williamson was formerly a student at Loughborough University where he earned an Undergraduate Degree in Geography and Economics.
 He also earned a Master's degree in International Business from the University of Birmingham.
 Prior to Loughborough, Scotland-Williamson was a boarding house student at the Royal Grammar School in High Wycombe.
 His favorite subject was Latin.
+He was called to the Bar of England and Wales in 2023.